offsoc/gluu4/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

 1. Migrating entries from `.ldif` files may take a while, hence we will be migrating them offline using a separate k8s job.

-    1. Create `sql_password` file to store password for Postgres user and save it into secret:
+    1. Create a `sql_password` file to store the password for Postgres user and save it into a secret:

         ```
         kubectl -n <namespace> create secret generic offline-sql-pass --from-file=sql_password